 More than 3,400 Americans die each year in fires and approximately 17,500 are injured.
 How can you be protected?
-Don’t rely on luck, plan ahead to ensure your safety.
+Don’t rely on luck!
+Plan ahead to ensure your safety.

-Most people don’t realize that fire safety is more than making sure you dispose of your embers correctly.
+Most homeowners don’t realize that fire safety is more than making sure you dispose of your embers correctly.
 Your fireplace system is a complex appliance that requires maintenance.
 Even when it’s not lit, your gas or wood-burning appliance can be a fire risk if not properly cared for.

 But Don’t Forget About Your Other Appliances

 Your fireplace is not the only appliance that can lead to fires.
 Of course, there is the oven or stove, but don’t forget your furnaces!